 Impact of Conflict

-- Rapid deterioration leaves 25.6 million people in high levels of acute food insecurity, with 14 areas at risk of famine.
+- Rapid deterioration leaves 25.6 million people in high levels of acute food insecurity.
+Acute food insecurity has more than tripled since the pre-conflict period, affecting over half the population.

 - Over 44,200 reported cholera cases and 1,200 associated deaths across 11 states.
 Actual numbers are likely higher due to limited surveillance and reporting from conflict-affected areas.